History of Chelsea F.C. (1952–1983): Dave Sexton

 After Docherty's departure, his assistant Ron Suart was placed in temporary charge of the first team.
 Chelsea lost their next game 7–0 against Leeds United, equalling the club's highest-ever margin of defeat (in 1953–54, they had lost 8–1 to Wolves).
-Dave Sexton, ex-Chelsea coach and Leyton Orient manager, and a character far more calm and reserved than Docherty, was appointed manager.
-The core of the side inherited from Docherty remained largely unchanged, although he added more steel to the defence with the signings of John Dempsey and David Webb, as well as signing striker Ian Hutchinson, giving mercurial midfielder Alan Hudson his debut and recalling winger Peter Houseman.
-Sexton proved a stabilising influence and led Chelsea to two more top-six finishes, as well as a brief foray into the Fairs Cup in 1968–69, where they were knocked out by DWS on a coin toss.
+Dave Sexton, ex-Chelsea coach and Leyton Orient manager, was appointed manager.
+The core of the side inherited from Docherty remained largely unchanged, although he added defenders John Dempsey and David Webb, signed striker Ian Hutchinson, gave midfielder Alan Hudson his debut and recalled winger Peter Houseman.
+Sexton led Chelsea to two more top-six finishes, as well as a return to the Fairs Cup in 1968–69, where they were knocked out by DWS on a coin toss.

 In the 1969–70 season, Osgood and Hutchinson scored 53 goals between them, helping the club finish third in the league and reach another FA Cup final.
-This time the opponents were Leeds United, reigning league champions and one of the dominant sides of the era.
-Chelsea were generally second best in the first match at Wembley played on a boggy pitch, but twice came from behind to gain a 2–2 draw, first through Houseman and then a late headed equaliser (four minutes from full-time) from Hutchinson.
-The replay was staged at Old Trafford a fortnight later and is as well known for the uncompromising tactics employed by both sides as the skill and talent on display.
+This time the opponents were Leeds United, reigning league champions and one of the leading sides of the era.
+Chelsea trailed twice in the first match at Wembley, played on a boggy pitch, but came from behind to gain a 2–2 draw, first through Houseman and then a late headed equaliser (four minutes from full-time) from Hutchinson.
+The replay was staged at Old Trafford a fortnight later and is known for the physical play and skill shown by both sides.
 Chelsea again went behind but equalised for the third time in the match with a diving header from Osgood from a Cooke cross.
 As the game went into extra time, Chelsea took the lead for the first time when Webb headed in a Hutchinson throw-in to seal a 2–1 win.